Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

 \subsection{Theory inputs}

 In Tab.~\ref{tab:para}, we summarize the necessary input parameters of the Standard Model and relevant hadronic parameters, along with the central values and uncertainties.
-In our numerical calculations, we employ the three-loop evolution of the strong coupling constant $\alpha_s(\mu)$ in the $\overline{\rm{MS}}$ scheme by taking the interval $\alpha^{(5)}_s(m_Z)$ from~\cite{ParticleDataGroup:2024cfk} and adopting the perturbative matching scales $\mu_4=4.8 \rm{GeV}$ and $\mu_4=1.3 \rm{GeV}$ for crossing the $n_f=4$ and $n_f=3$ thresholds, respectively \cite{Shen:2020hfq,Beneke:2020fot}.
-Additionally, the bottom quark mass $m_b(m_b)$ and strange quark mass $m_s(m_s)$ are given in the $\overline{\rm{MS}}$ scheme at the scale of their respective $\overline{\rm{MS}}$ masses.
-Taking advantage of {\bf RunDec}~\cite{Chetyrkin:2000yt}, we obtain the scale dependence of the strong coupling constant $\alpha_s(\mu)$, as well as the quark masses $m_b(\mu)$ and $m_s(\mu)$.
+In our numerical calculations, we employ the three-loop evolution of the strong coupling constant $\alpha_s(\mu)$ in the $\overline{\rm{MS}}$ scheme by taking the interval $\alpha^{(5)}_s(m_Z)$ from~\cite{ParticleDataGroup:2024cfk} and adopting the perturbative matching scales $\mu_4=4.8$ \rm{GeV} and $\mu_3=1.3$ \rm{GeV} for crossing the $n_f= 4$ and $n_f= 3$ thresholds, respectively \cite{Shen:2020hfq,Beneke:2020fot}.
+Additionally, the bottom quark mass $m_b (m_b)$ and strange quark mass $m_s (m_s)$ are given in the $\overline{\rm{MS}}$ scheme at the scale of their respective $\overline{\rm{MS}}$ masses.
+Using {\bf RunDec}~\cite{Chetyrkin:2000yt}, we obtain the scale dependence of the strong coupling constant $\alpha_s(\mu)$ and the quark masses $m_b(\mu)$ and $m_s(\mu)$.
 Moreover, we incorporate the results from four-flavor lattice QCD computations for the $B$-meson decay constant $f_B$~\cite{FlavourLatticeAveragingGroupFLAG:2021npn}.
-The longitudinal decay constant of the $K^*$ can be extracted from leptonic decays $V^0\to e^+e^-$ and tau lepton decays $\tau^+\to V^+\nu_\tau$, while the renormalization scale-dependent transverse decay constant of the $K^*$ is taken from a lattice QCD simulation with $2+1$ flavors of domain wall quarks and the Iwasaki gauge action \cite{RBC-UKQCD:2008mhs}.
+The decay constant of the longitudinal $K^*$ can be extracted from leptonic decays $V^0\to e^+e^-$ and tau lepton decays $\tau^+\to V^+\nu_\tau$, while the renormalization scale-dependent decay constant of the transverse $K^*$ is taken from a lattice QCD simulation with $2+1$ flavors of domain wall quarks and the Iwasaki gauge action \cite{RBC-UKQCD:2008mhs}.
 Two hard scales $\mu_{h1}$ and $\mu_{h2}$ are introduced in the hard functions and $B$-meson decay constants, respectively.
-The factorization scale $\mu$ is the same as the hard-collinear scale and the renormalization scale for the QCD tensor current will be taken as $\nu=m_b$.
+The factorization scale $\mu$ is same as the hard-collinear scale and the renormalization scale for the QCD tensor current will be taken as $\nu=m_b$.
+The LCSR improved form factors for the $B$-meson semileptonic decay processes depend on the $B$-meson light-cone distribution amplitudes (LCDAs) as universal non-perturbative input parameters.
+Therefore, we need to construct an acceptable phenomenological model for the leading- and higher-twist $B$-meson LCDAs that not only satisfies the classical equations of motion~\cite{Braun:2017liq}, but also exhibits the expected asymptotic behavior at sufficiently large scales.
+In this work, we adopt a newly proposed three-parameter model for all the relevant $B$-meson light-cone distribution amplitudes in coordinate space \cite{Beneke:2018wjp}, with the details provided in Appendix~\ref{B meson LCDAs}.
+The three shape parameters $\alpha$, $\beta$ and $\omega_0$ in this model can be related to the inverse logarithmic moments $\lambda_B$ and $\hat{\sigma}_{1,2}$ for the leading-twist $B$-meson distribution amplitude $\phi^+_B$ with the equations